 When calculating based on net worth rules, be sure not to include the value of your primary residence.
-As a reminder, net worth can be calculated by taking the total value of assets, less the value of all debt.
+Net worth can be calculated by taking the total value of assets, less the value of all debt.
+The value of retirement accounts can be included as assets.
 Nerd Wallet has an easy-to-use Net Worth Calculator that may help streamline your math.
-The value of retirement accounts can be included as assets.
-When the seller of these securities is verifying your status based on net worth qualifications, there may be a simple questionnaire or they may use financial statements, balance sheets, letters from CPAs, and other forms.
+When verifying your status based on net worth qualifications, there may be a simple questionnaire.
+Alternatively, they may use financial statements, balance sheets, letters from CPAs, and other forms.

 All regulatory authorities of markets and securities are tasked with promoting investment and safeguarding investors.
-The Securities Act of 1933, known as the “truth in securities” law, created both accredited investors and tightened safeguards surrounding communications regarding investments.
-Non-accredited investors may still invest in multi-family syndications through a 506(b) offering along with any publicly traded stock, bond, mutual fund, or real estate investment trust (REIT).
+The Securities Act of 1933 is known as the “truth in securities” law.
+This legislation created both accredited investors and tightened safeguards surrounding communications regarding investments.
+Non-accredited “sophisticated” investors may still invest in multi-family syndications through a 506(b) offering.
+Of course, they can also invest in any publicly traded stock, bond, mutual fund, or real estate investment trust (REIT).

-Once accredited investor status is achieved, however, the investor is considered savvy enough to understand factors at play in an investment opportunity and therefore has more freedom to participate in investments unlisted with the SEC or financial authorities.
+Once accredited investor status is achieved, the investor is considered savvy enough to understand all of the factors at play in an investment opportunity.
+Therefore, they have more freedom to participate in investments unlisted with the SEC or financial authorities.

 CREI Partners Webinar: Legal Must Knows for Passively Investing in Real Estate